kyma-project/api-gateway/docs/contributor/04-10-technical-design.md

 ### Reconciliation
 APIRule Controller reconciles APIRule CR with each change.
 If you don't make any changes, the process occurs at the default interval of 10 hours.
 You can use the [API Gateway Operator paramteres](../user/technical-reference/05-00-api-gateway-operator-parameters.md) to adjust this interval.
-In the event of a failure during the reconciliation, the controller performs the reconciliation again after one minute.
+In the event of a failure during the reconciliation, APIRule Controller performs the reconciliation again after one minute.

 The following diagram illustrates the reconciliation process of APIRule and the created resources: